awadams198/Carbonated/README.md

 # Carbonated

-#### Carbonated is a clone of untappd where you can post you favorite soda flavors and combinations
+#### Carbonated is a clone of untappd where you can post you favorite soda flavors and combinations.

 Live link: https://solo-react-project1.herokuapp.com/